vshivam/vshivam.github.io/_research/dynamix-py.md

 ---
 layout: page
 title: DynamixPy
-subtitle : Making desktops Context - Aware. description : A fully functional version of DynamixPy for devices that support python.
+subtitle : Making desktops context-aware. description : A fully functional version of DynamixPy for devices that support python.
 Any Python app developer can easily drop-in this py library and use runtime installed Dynamix plug-ins to discover rich, high order contextual information, perform context-aware adaptations to influence the user's physical environment.
 ---